zikula-modules/Scribite/docs/en/dev/README.markdown

         $formattedTextinTextarea = false;
     }

 Adding PageVars to the editor
 -----------------------------

-(such as media handling javascript)
+(such as media handling javascript or css files)

 Any module that needs to add page vars (javascript, css, etc) can use a PersistentModuleHandler to automatically load their helper every time a Scribite